awsdocs/aws-doc-sdk-examples/javav2/example_code/dynamodb/Readme.md

 **IMPORTANT**

 The Java examples perform AWS operations for the account and region for which you've specified credentials, and you may incur AWS service charges by running them.
-Please visit the AWS Pricing page for details about the charges you can expect for a given service and operation.
+Visit the AWS Pricing page for details about the charges you can expect for a given service and operation.
 For details, see https://aws.amazon.com/pricing/.

 Some of these examples perform *destructive* operations on AWS resources, such as deleting a table. **Be very careful** when running an operation that deletes or modifies AWS resources in your account.
 It's best to create separate test-only resources when experimenting with these examples.

 To run these examples, you'll need the AWS SDK for Java libraries in your **CLASSPATH**: